Roblox/creator-docs/content/en-us/education/battle-royale-series/cleanup-and-reset.md

 	if whichPlayer then
 		local character = whichPlayer.Character

-		-- If the player has it currently on their character if character:FindFirstChild("Weapon") then
+    -- If the player has it currently on their character local weapon = character:FindFirstChild("Weapon")

-			character.Weapon:Destroy()
+    if weapon then
+      weapon:Destroy()
     end

-		-- If the player has the weapon in their backpack if whichPlayer.Backpack:FindFirstChild("Weapon") then
+    -- If theplayer has the weapon in their backpack local weapon = whichPlayer.Backpack:FindFirstChild("Weapon")

-			whichPlayer.Backpack.Weapon:Destroy()
+    if weapon then
+      weapon:Destroy()
     end
 	else
 		print("No player to remove weapon")
 	end